guidsdo/multipleTypescriptCompilers/README.md

 ```

 ### For tslint support, see this guide: https://github.com/angelozerr/tslint-language-service
-NOTE: Don't forget to set the typescript compiler in vscode (it's in the guide)
+NOTE: Don't forget to set the typescript compiler in vscode (it's in the guide).

 ```typescript
 export type TslintCfg =